helaurbihes/harry-potter-gen-z/book_1/chapter_4.md

 "Stop!" he commanded.
 "Stop right there, sir!
 I forbid you to tell the boy anything!"

-A braver man than Vernon Dursley would have quailed under the furious look Hagrid now gave him; when Hagrid spoke, his every syllable trembled with rage.
+A braver man than Vernon Dursley would have omegaified under the alpha look Hagrid now gave him; when Hagrid spoke, his every syllable trembled with rage.

 "You never told him?
 Never told him what was in the letter Dumbledore left fer him?
 I was there!
 I saw Dumbledore leave it, Dursley!
-An' you've kept it from him all these years?"
+An' you've gatekept it from him all these years?"

-"Kept what from me?" said Harry eagerly.
+"Gatekept what from me?" said Harry eagerly.

 "STOP!
 I FORBID YOU!" yelled Uncle Vernon in panic.